rinobellocco/rinobellocco.github.io/publications.md

 ## 2016

+* **Crippa A**, Orsini N. Dose-Response Meta-Analysis of Differences in Means.
+2016.
+BMC Med Res Methodol.
+In press

 * **Crippa A**, Orsini N. Multivariate Dose-Response Meta-Analysis: the dosresmeta R Package.
 2016.
 J Stat Softw.
 In press.

 * **Crippa A**, Khudyakov P, Wang M, Orsini N, Spiegelman D. [A new measure of between-studies heterogeneity in meta-analysis](http://onlinelibrary.wiley.com/doi/10.1002/sim.6980/abstract).
 Statistics in Medicine.
 2016 May 10. doi: 10.1002/sim.6980.